rsyslog/rsyslog/source/configuration/templates.rst

 will replace single quotes ("'") by two single quotes ("''") inside each field.

+**option.jsonf** - format the string as JSON object.
+This means a leading and trailing curly brace "{" will be added as well as a comma between all non-terminal properties and constantants.

 **option.casesensitive** - treat property name references as case sensitive.
 The default is "off", where all property name references are first converted to lowercase during template definition.
 With this